learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 </div>
 ```

-We could simply treat it as the tree
+The tree would look like:

 ``` shell
          div